we-make-software/tech/README.md

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
-Handle it wisely. problem its i can provide a link but micrsoft change link all the time..
+Handle it wisely. problem its i can provide a link but ms change link all the time..